ZmnSCPxj-jr/sidepool/libsidepool/CONTRIBUTING.md

    except the C interface in `libsidepool.h`, where everything should be prefixed
    `libsidepool_` instead.
+   - Except for testing stuff in the `Testing` namespace, which is not included in the `libsidepool.a` anyway thus safu.
 4. `Sidepool::Io` is awesome, use it as much as possible.
    - Gets you tail-call-optimization for free